 But are there any real benefits of using guarantor loans in the UK, compared to other conventional loans?
 A look at the following list reveals so;

 a.)
 There’s is no credit check done: Unlike using in other loans, co-signed guarantor loans do not require an extensive credit search to be done.
 Some banks may still conduct the search, but it usually isn’t a critical factor in securing the loan.
-This advantage is what makes it possible for first-time loanees to access funds in the first place.
+This advantage is what makes it possible for first-time loanees and tenants to access funds in the first place.

 b.)
 There’s a chance in boosting a poor credit score: Through a co-signed loan, the applicant gets a unique chance to boost their otherwise poor credit score through their guarantor.
 Since one can only qualify for such a loan if the guarantor has a high credit score, the creditors lending you the loan will relay this report to the relevant credit reporting agencies.
 As a consequence, your credit score improves in the process of getting the loan.

 c.)
 You can borrow a comparatively larger amount: A co-signed guarantor loan has the added benefit of allowing a first-time applicant a better shot at getting a bigger loan.
 Unlike some payday loans, armed with a guarantor of a good credit score, you can access up to 6000 pounds from banks here in the UK.

 d.)Unlike homeowner’s or car loans, guarantor loans are generally processed faster once the bank has received the relevant documentation.
 Sometimes it may take even less than 7 days.

 But how exactly does guarantor loans work and how do they compare to other loans?